hackforla/adopt-civic-art/README.md

 # needs

-We'll take anyone interested in joining, but we could really use additional members with skills in project management, graphic design, front- and back-end development.
+We'll take anyone interested in joining, but we could really use additional members with skills in project management, front- and back-end development.

 [Phonegap experimentation](https://github.com/oumsofiane1/adoptartpiece)